wanganran/rust_crawler/README.md

 7. There are many `.unwrap()` in the codes.
 I know this is wrong but I also can't help myself writing so many error-handling codes for each `.unwrap()`.
 I have to admit that try-catch is more efficient, although Option/Result is more pretty.

 8. I finally find it always safe to use `clone()` whenever possible.
 Oh this is a bad inclination forced by the strict restrictions.

+9. Last but not the least, Rust lacks a REPL, also lacks an IDE.
+This makes it quite difficult to learn and debug.
+No successful language doesn't have a REPL as well as IDE.
+Although, frankly speaking, the error messages given by its compiler is quite accurate.

 All in all I won't use Rust again.